 Engels stayed in Manchester on and off for almost 30 years.
 Marx came to visit him a number of times, lodging at 70 Great Ducie Street near Strangeways prison, a house since demolished.
 Engels had various Manchester addresses over the years.
 In the 1860s he lived at 6 Thorncliffe Grove, 25 Dover St, and 58 Dover Street – all in Chorlton-on-Medlock, all long demolished.
 He left no easily retraceable trail as he was wary of the German authorities, through the British secret service, catching up with him.
 Indeed on 11 March 1933, the 50th anniversary of Karl Marx’s death, the Manchester Guardian sought help in tracking down Engels’s Manchester movements.
 “The 50th anniversary of the death of Karl Marx is a reminder that through his great friend, collaborator and benefactor, Friedrich Engels, Marx had the closest of links with Manchester.
 Oddly enough neither the directories of the time nor the accessible biographies tell us where Engels lived…here is a problem for some local historian.”

-Letters from helpful local historians soon flooded in, but the best research was conducted by Eddie Frow, founder of the Working Class Library that can now be found on Salford Crescent, in the 1960s.
-He and his wife, Ruth, pieced together almost every aspect of Engels (and Marx’s) life in Manchester.
-It’s thanks to them that modern-day scholars and guides can piece together so much, as you can find out on our walks.
+Letters from helpful local historians soon flooded in, but the best research was conducted by Ruth and Eddie Frow, founders of the Working Class Movement Library that can now be found on Salford Crescent, in the 1960s.
+The Frows pieced together almost every aspect of Engels (and Marx’s) life in Manchester.
+It’s thanks to them that modern-day scholars and guides know so much, as you can find out on our walks.